Are you looking to increase your testosterone in an easy way that involves zero health risks?

 We’ll give you the full disclosure, along with a done-for-you playlist of songs that you can enjoy during your workouts or in the bedroom.

-- Listening to songs we like can reduce cortisol, a stress hormone that kills testosterone levels.
+- Listening to music can help reduce cortisol, a hormone that reduces testosterone levels.

 Can Music Boost Low Testosterone Levels?

 We’re not 100% sure that music can boost low testosterone levels.
 But we have good reasons to believe so.